The STAR-ProBio final newsletter with main results and outputs has been published!

 Click here to read more.

-For registration please send an email to info@sqconsult.com indicating your name and affiliation.
+Registration is free, but subject to maximum availability of the conference platform.
+Please send an email to info@sqconsult.com indicating your name and affiliation.

 On the 5th of September, our colleagues Sergio Ugarte, Deniz Koca, Matthias Grill, Mathilde Crepy, Beike Sumfleth and Enrico Balugani have successfully conducted in Göteborg the STAR-ProBio Summer School “Sustainability certification and market uptake of bio-based products.
 Focus on the construction sector” as part of the EIT Climate-KIC Summer School on wood construction in climate change mitigation https://learning.climate-kic.org/en/courses/phd-catapult/wood-construction-in-climate-change-mitigation#introduction.